 For each country in which the Group has investment securities, management performs scenario analysis to determine the impact of future economic conditions on the PD in these countries.
 Two main macro-economic variables (MEVs) are determined, which is statistically linked to the credit risk of that sovereign.
 Correlation analysis is then conducted between the two MEVs and key sovereign credit risk metrics, to determine which are most significant.
 Relevant sovereign credit risk metrics are identified as sovereign credit rating drivers to quantify the impact of the MEVs on each credit risk driver and ordinary least squares (OLS) regression is conducted.
 To establish scenarios, the MEVs are 'shocked', such that the official forecast for each year moves up and down by a multiple of the historical standard deviation to establish a best and worst.
-The new values derived are run through a regression model to quantify the relationship between the credit rating and the scenarios.
-Data used in the update of the model as at 30 September 2022 incorporate the impact of COVID-19 and the Eastern European crisis as well as the increasing probability of a global economic slowdown due to strong inflationary pressures, rising interest rates and withdrawal of fiscal stimulus.
+The new values derived are run through a regression model to quantify the relationship between the credit rating and the Eastern European crisis as well as the increasing probability of a global economic slowdown due to strong inflationary pressures, rising interest rates and withdrawal of fiscal stimulus.
 As such the forward looking scenarios factor in all of these economic shocks.